Fusion2Print: Deep Flash-Non-Flash Fusion for Contactless Fingerprint Matching: Related Work

 Deep learning has substantially advanced fingerprint recognition, with CNN- and ViT-based models~\cite{Kaplesh2024-zr} achieving state-of-the-art performance on datasets such as ISPFD~\cite{Sankaran2015-sn} and UNFIT~\cite{Chopra2018-hz}.
 Minutiae-aware pipelines~\cite{Tan2020-wo} improved robustness to pose and illumination, while 3D fingerprint methods~\cite{Dong2025-jw} enabled volumetric modeling to mitigate contactless distortions.
 For contactless verification, siamese and attention-based architectures~\cite{8272708,9417198} have demonstrated strong cross-domain generalization by learning pairwise similarity and combining global texture with local minutiae cues, though progress remains limited by the scarcity of diverse contactless datasets for training~\cite{jcp2030036}.

 Despite these advances, reliance on illumination remains a major limitation.
 Existing enhancement techniques largely operate on single-modality inputs.
-Motivated by this gap, our work introduces an in-house paired flash--non-flash dataset and proposes an end-to-end pipeline that jointly performs enhancement and unified embedding learning.
-By leveraging multi-capture fusion with spatial alignment and cross-domain embedding optimization, our approach advances robustness and interoperability in contactless and contact fingerprint recognition.
+Motivated by this gap, our work introduces a paired flash--non-flash dataset and proposes an end-to-end pipeline that jointly performs enhancement and unified embedding learning.
+By leveraging multi-capture fusion with spatial alignment and cross-domain embedding optimization, our approach advances robustness and interoperability in contactless and contact-based fingerprint recognition.